Niraj-82/AI_Disaster_Management/README.md

    - Users can store medical details for quick access by responders.

 6. **AI and Machine Learning**
-   - (Future Enhancement) AI models for incident classification, alert prediction, and intelligent response optimization.
+   -  AI models for incident classification.

 ---